Vegetable stuffed peppers

 - This recipe works well with a leftover grain that you need to use up, like leftover rice.

-- If you need help cooking quinoa check out this guide on how to cook quinoa on the stovetop, pressure cooker, or rice cooker.
+- If you decide to stuff this with quinoa and need help cooking quinoa check out this guide on how to cook quinoa on the stovetop, pressure cooker, or rice cooker.

 - Chop up all of the vegetables first, before you start cooking.
 This makes for a less stressful cooking experience.
 Everything goes in the pan at about the same time, so it’s good to have it all ready.